 Timing: Here is the schedule for bus 770 to Valberg, leaving from the train station.

 - 7:15 departure Ski Express Bus, takes 2 hours, cost is 4 or 5€

 - 10:30 second departure , takes 2h15, costs 1.50€ and arrives just in time for lunch.

 - 14:30 early return, takes 2h15 and costs 1.50€.

 - 17:00 Ski Express Bus returns, takes 2 hours and costs 4 or 5€.

-For info in English on all the mountain resorts around Nice in, check out FrenchRiviera-Mountain.com… it’s a one-stop shop for info on all aspects of the various mountain villages.
+For info on all the mountain resorts around Nice, plus lift ticket prices, accommodation and deals, check out FrenchRiviera-Mountain.com… it’s a one-stop shop in English for info on all aspects of the various mountain villages.

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice